-Click a button below to go to the respective Streater Cove Policy page.
+Click a button below to go to the respective Island / Streater Cove page.

 Per the approval of our membership on 01/10/2013, a contractor will be hired to install and remove our docks at Streater Cove.
 Members will still be needed to open/close our island facility, including delivering dock materials, so please watch for this seasonal work party announcement to follow.